davemackintosh/dav3.co/posts/fast-text-searching-in-javascript.md

 }
 ```

 Theres a few things happening here, first I declare the size of our dictionary.
-This is a "magic" number but it happens to be the maximum number of characters there can be in JavaScript.
+This is a "magic" number but it happens to be the maximum different characters there can be in JavaScript.

 I then pre-populate our table with the `un`true length of the pattern.
 I do this because if we hit a mismatch while we're searching later, we want to skip to the true length of the pattern + 1 and JavaScript does this for us anyway because 0-indexed arrays.

 Then we loop over the length of the pattern and we assign a value to it which is `true length of string - index we're at`.
 This is how many characters we're going to skip when there's a mismatch.

-The eagle eyed might notice I'm using `Buffer.allocUnsafe(DICT_SIZE)` and wince but this is perfectly safe here as we write over it with our default values straight away instead of letting Node writenit with 0s and then giving it to us.
+The eagle eyed might notice I'm using `Buffer.allocUnsafe(DICT_SIZE)` and wince but this is perfectly safe here as we write over it with our default values straight away instead of letting Node write it with 0s and then giving it to us.

 Then we return our table of indexes.